How to do SAFe PI Planning for Remote SAFe Teams

 A PI Planning event is a critical mini-conference in SAFe where everyone involved in an Agile release comes together to contribute and commit to a joint short-term plan over a fixed set of iterations.

 👉🏼 Need an Agile planning tool that can be hosted on-prem or in the cloud?
 Give Hansoft a try >>

 If you’re using the Scaled Agile Framework (SAFe), you have probably invested quite a bit in making that work well for your teams.
 You don’t want to abandon something that works just because your workforce is now remote.

 Because no matter if you are already using it well, or are just starting to use it, the challenge is that some of its practices rely very heavily on face-to-face communication.

 However, you can still accomplish remote SAFe with a few changes.
 Here we’ll discuss how to tailor one of the most involved in-person events of SAFe: (Product Increment) PI Planning.

-How to do PI Planning for Distributed Teams
+PI Planning Tools and Strategy for Distributed Teams

 Typically, only a fraction of attendees are expected to participate remotely.
 Local teams gather together in person for a conference-style event.
 The intention here is to make the planning as efficient and useful as possible, resolving dependencies and discussing value.
 You do not want to lose that when you do this entirely remotely, so preparing to set the right structure and workflow in place for remote PI planning is key.